fastoch/k8s_zeroToHero/README.md

 If we only one node and it dies, we lose all the containers that depend on it, which is another reason for using backup nodes.

 All those challenges are the reasons why Kubernetes (k8s) was invented in 2014.

-4/170
+And k8s answers many other challenges that we haven't mentioned yet...

+# How does k8s work?

+Containers work exactly the same in k8s as without it.

+5/170